HyperXProject/GDrivePlayer/README.md

 # GDrivePlayer
-GdrivePlayer It For Running Video From Google Drive
+GDrivePlayer It For Running Video From Google Drive ( Custom Version )

 Credit : ArdiArtani ( Source Code )